A Better Tomorrow 2018: Critical response

-Conversely, LP Hugo of Asia Film Strike gave the film a negative review, wrote "A solid crime drama on its own terms, A Better Tomorrow 2018 can however not sustain comparison with the original.
-But despite a wavering tone, some heavy-handed references, it still manages to introduce interesting variations, and benefits from Wang Kai’s charisma."
-Sean Gilman of MUBI Notebook Column, wrote "There’s nothing especially unusual about a bland, over-edited and undercooked crime movie.
-And without the A Better Tomorrow connection Ding Sheng’s film would barely be noticed among the sea of mediocrity that is mainstream Mainland cinema."
+Conversely, LP Hugo of Asia Film Strike gave the film a negative review, writing, "A solid crime drama on its own terms, A Better Tomorrow 2018 can however not sustain comparison with the original.
+But despite a wavering tone, some heavy-handed references, it still manages to introduce interesting variations, and benefits from Wang Kai's charisma."
+Sean Gilman of MUBI Notebook Column wrote, "There's nothing especially unusual about a bland, over-edited and undercooked crime movie.
+And without the A Better Tomorrow connection Ding Sheng's film would barely be noticed among the sea of mediocrity that is mainstream Mainland cinema."

 Accolades

 A Better Tomorrow 2018 received two nominations at the 4th Annual International Jackie Chan Action Movie Week, one for Best Movie Stunt and one for Best New Actor In Action for Wang Talu.